bradp/vv/README.md

 To create a new site named 'mysite' that has the domain 'mysite.dev' and is a multisite with subdomains, with `WP_Debug` turned on would be:

-`vv -c -d mysite.dev -n mysite -m subdomains -x`
+`vv create -d mysite.dev -n mysite -m subdomains -x`

 Or, the more readable version with all expanded flags.

-`vv --create --domain mysite.dev --name mysite --multisite subdomains --debug`
+`vv create --domain mysite.dev --name mysite --multisite subdomains --debug`

 ## Blueprints